Lesterpaintstheworld/UBC-whitepaper/areas_for_expansion.md

 # Areas for Expansion

 ## Area for Expansion 1:
+- Review existing v2.0 content to identify sections that require updates or expansions.
+- Note any outdated metrics or technical details.
 - Technical Details: Expand on the underlying technology stack and its evolution.
 Include diagrams and flowcharts to illustrate system architecture.

 ## Area for Expansion 2: